Iowa 80

-Iowa 80 is the world's largest truck stop, located along Interstate 80 off exit 284 in Walcott, Iowa.
+Iowa 80 is the world's largest truck stop, located along Interstate 80 (I-80) off exit 284 in Walcott, Iowa.
 It sits on a 220 acre plot of land, three times larger than an average 75 acre truckstop, and it receives 5,000 visitors daily.
 Iowa 80 features a 67000 sqft main building, parking for 900 trucks, 15 diesel fuel pumps, and also has a dedicated pump for dispensing bulk diesel exhaust fluid.
 Four-hundred and fifty employees staff the megaplex.
+The stop offers numerous amenities for truckers and tourists, including a buffet, a food court, a movie theater, a dentist, a chiropractor, a church and a museum dedicated to trucking.

 Iowa 80 is currently affiliated with the TravelCenters of America chain.

 History

-Bill Moon, a regional manager for Standard Oil, purchased the land and built the original truckstop in 1964 along the emerging I-80, the 4700 km highway that would directly connect San Francisco with New York.
+Bill Moon, a regional manager for Standard Oil, purchased the land and built the original truck stop in 1964 along the emerging I-80, the 4700 km highway that would directly connect San Francisco with New York.
 "As they were building I-80, my father was responsible for finding land and building truck stops for Standard," says his daughter Delia Meier.
 Initially a small white enamel building surrounded by cornfields, it housed a modest truckers' store, one lube bay and a restaurant.
 Bill Moon took direct control in September 1965 and eventually purchased the site from the corporation in 1984.
-In 1992, the year of Moon's death, it became a Travelcenter of America franchise, though the facility is still owned and operated by the Moon family.
-In addition, the Iowa 80 Group also owns the Joplin Petro on Interstate 44, Oak Grove 70 Petro off Interstate 70 just outside Kansas City, and Kenly 95 off of Interstate 95.
+In 1992, the year of Moon's death, it became a TravelCenters of America franchise, though the facility is still owned and operated by the Moon family.
+In addition, the Iowa 80 Group also owns the Joplin Petro on I-44, and Kenly 95 off of I-95.

+In January 2025, Iowa 80 Group agreed to pay a $390,784 fine to the United States Environmental Protection Agency for alleged violations of the federal Clean Water Act.
+The fine is the result of Iowa 80 and Joplin 44 failing to adequately develop and implement plans that would prevent and control spills as required for facilities that store 1,320 USgal or greater of oil products in above-ground storage tanks.

 Facilities

 Exterior

-Iowa 80 has a large truck parking lot, truck scales, and fueling stations as is customary for a truck stop.
+Iowa 80 has a large truck parking lot, truck scales, and fueling stations as it is customary for a truck stop.
 There are fifteen fuel stations.
 The stations have nozzles on each side, so tanks on both sides of the truck can be filled simultaneously.
 Since the introduction of trucks requiring diesel exhaust fluid, the fuel island at Iowa 80 has been renovated to include pumps for bulk DEF dispensing.
 Iowa 80 has a service center where vehicle diagnostics, minor repairs, oil changes or tire rotations can be done.
 A small convenience store is located on the fuel island.
 Iowa 80 also has a truck washing facility, and even the engine can be washed.
+Iowa 80 also has Tesla Superchargers and ChargePoint stations for electric vehicle charging.